pangara/mem-admin/modules/documents/client/components/doc-categories/README.md

 On success the document will have it's `documentCategories` property set to the new list of categories.

 It is up to the caller to actually save the model.
-The directive will also set the `hasInspectionMeta` property to be true if the categories include one of the inspection report categories.
+The directive will also set the `inspectionType` property to be the inspection category.
 This property is used in the document edit dialog to determine if inspection meta data should be available for the user to modify.

-If the `hasInspectionMeta` is false then the directive will also set the document's `inspectionReport` property to null.
+If the `inspectionType` is not empty then the directive will also set the document's `inspectionReport` property to null.